CFP® CE Courses

 We’ve built relationships with the retirement industry’s leading speakers, authors, trainers and professional development experts over almost 30 years in the financial industry.
 Visit CE Courses by Presenter to read more about the more than three dozen retirement industry experts who write, produce, consult, and deliver our retirement education courses, materials.

 Individual courses are worth 1 - 2 CFP® CE within topic categories, most for $39 each.
 Newsletters are FREE, and also worth 1 - 2 CFP® for each issue.
-All of the courses below also confer CRC®, ASPPA, & PACE CE upon passing the online quiz.
 If you would like us to report CFP® CE credit please be sure upon checkout to select the CFP® Reporting Option from the dropdown menu and to provide your CFP® Certification ID number.

 Courses are initially delivered as monthly live webinars, when you have the opportunity to ask the expert questions on the material, and receive credit with no additional exam required for live webinar attendees -- the best way to earn CE throughout the year!

 Shortly after the live broadcast, all webinars then become available as elearning, audio (MP3 download) and handout courses, to make it easy for you to learn and acquire CE credit in a format and time-frame that fits your busy life.

 A printable certificate is available certifying that you successfully earned CE credit after you take elearning and/or audio courses and pass the online quiz.